"My research interests focus on understanding the mechanisms driving herbivore responses to future changes in climate and atmospheric conditions"

 DOMINO stands for Degradation of Odour signals by air pollution: chemical Mechanisms, plume dynamics and INsect-Orientation behaviour

-In collaboration with Dr Robbie Girling (University of Reading; UoR), Dr Christian Pfrang (UoR), Dr Ben Langford (Centre of Ecology & Hydrology; CEH), Dr Eiko Nemitz (CEH) and Dr Michael Birkett (Rothamsted Research), this project focuses on understanding the mechanisms by which air pollution can alter insect orientation behaviour and the ecological consequences of these changes, with a particular focus on pollination services.
+In collaboration with Dr Robbie Girling (University of Reading; UoR), Dr Christian Pfrang (UoR), Dr Ben Langford (Centre of Ecology & Hydrology; CEH), Dr Eiko Nemitz (CEH) and Dr Michael Birkett (Rothamsted Research), my role in this project focussed on understanding how air pollution can alter insect behaviour and the ecological consequences of these changes, with a focus on pollination services.

 Get tough, get toxic or get a bodyguard